google/google-api-ruby-client-samples/dfareporting/README.md

-# DFA Reporting Ruby Examples
+# DFA Reporting Ruby Samples

-This is a collection of examples written in Ruby which provide a starting place for your experimentation into the DFA Reporting API.
+This is a collection of samples written in Ruby which provide a starting place for your experimentation into the DFA Reporting API.

 ## Prerequisites